STRIDES/NIHCloudLabAzure/docs/resource_groups.md

 <img alt="image" src="/docs/images/validation.png">

-8. When validation completes successfully, select Next.
+8. When validation completes successfully, select **Next**.
 9. Acknowledge that you need to update tools and scripts for these resources.
-To start moving the resources, select Move.
+To start moving the resources, select **Move**.

 <img alt="image" src="/docs/images/acknowledge-change.png">